jessekrubin/pupy/README.rst

 .. end-badges

-Pretty Useful Python
+This package (pupy) is full of Pretty Useful Python.
+I

-* Free software: BSD 2-Clause License

 Installin'
 ----------